ashdavies/talks/2023/07/06/beyond-the-mockery.md

 - Explanation of how these alternatives provide faster feedback and increase confidence in code.
 - Advantages of Fakes and In-Memory Implementations (10 minutes)

-- Demonstrating how fakes and in-memory implementations offer more robust testing.
 - Discussing how they can be used to provide faster feedback loops during development.
 - Exploring how these alternatives improve code maintainability, especially as the codebase evolves.
 - Implementing Fakes and In-Memory Implementations (10 minutes)